Home / How To Help / The Medina-Flores Family

 Why Your Gift Matters

-Did you know?
+VISUAL: Graphic highlighting that 56% of families report household food insecurity per 2023 RMHC and Stanford Medicine study.
+READS: Did you know?
 56% of families report household food insecurity, according to 2023 RMHC local impact research study with Stanford Medicine.